pivotal/docs-tap/supply-chain/reference/api/component.hbs.md

 # Component API

-This topic tells you about the `Component` resource of Tanzu Supply Chain.
+This topic gives you reference information about the `Component` resource for Tanzu Supply Chain.

 {{> 'partials/supply-chain/beta-banner' }}